Open-Neo/OdysseyXL/README.md

 cd OdysseyXL
 python3 download-and-infrence.py
 ```
-And boom!
+and Boom!
 You can now download the models and inference them!
 ---

 ## 🌟 Features